 Seville is a beautiful city with a vibrant culture that radiates and permeates Southern Spain.
 As the third biggest city in Spain, Seville draws tons of tourists each year–and for good reason.
 Seville quickly grabbed my heart with its tapas, quaint streets, and flamenco dancing.
 Even though it is one of Spain's bigger cities with a lot of tourist sites, it also has so many lovely places to meditate, relax, and do yoga.
 If you are visiting Seville, here is my guide on how to make the most of your time there.

 When I got in a taxi after my flight to Seville, I naively thought I was instantly going to feel the magic of the city simply by looking out the window.

 Upon gazing at La Plaza de España, it almost feels fake.
 It felt like a set for Star Wars that I could go up to the wall and push over the cardboard.

 I recommend seeing it at least once during the day, and then if you want a calming walk around the plaza in the moonlight, you should definitely add that to your agenda too.

 You should carve out a few good hours to truly explore and take it all in.

 The line does get extremely long during peak hours, so make sure you plan ahead and get there early enough.

-El Cathedral is another one of Seville’s iconic sights.
+El Catedral is another one of Seville’s iconic sights.
 As with el Alcázar, there is a lot to see from the tomb of Christopher Columbus to the high ceiling architecture to sitting and observing in the pews.